Satan: Book of Zechariah

 contains a description of a vision dated to the middle of February of 519 BC, in which an angel shows Zechariah a scene of Joshua the High Priest dressed in filthy rags, representing the nation of Judah and its sins, on trial with Yahweh as the judge and the satan standing as the prosecutor.
-Yahweh rebukes Satan and orders for Joshua to be given clean clothes, representing Yahweh's forgiveness of Judah's sins.
+Yahweh rebukes the satan and orders for Joshua to be given clean clothes, representing Yahweh's forgiveness of Judah's sins.